shaunpez/shaunpezeshki.com/src/blog/post-46.md

 Growing up, Naw Ruz was always about bringing people together.
 My dad made sure of that.
-He didn't wait for someone else to plan something—he did it himself, every year.
+He didn't wait for someone else to plan something; he did it himself, every year.

 Since he passed, those celebrations haven't happened.
 And for a while, I didn't want them to.